Hiking can be hard on your knees, no matter how physically fit you are. However, you can support your knees by using a brace, sleeve or strap.

 If weak knees are something you struggle with, don’t rely on hiking alone to strengthen them.

-There are many different exercises you can do to help build knee strength.
-Here’s a few ideas.
+According to the American Academy of Orthopaedic Surgeons, there are exercises you can do to help build knee strength.
+Here are a few ideas:

 * Leg raises while laying flat